tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 We have to link against the library in the compilation process.
 The library is installed in the C library on the Linux image used in the lab.
-To link against it when compiling using gcc on the PI, we use the following gcc flags:
+To link against it when compiling using gcc on the Pi, we use the following gcc flags:

 		-I/usr/local/include -L/usr/local/lib -lwiringPi